How did you get your start in writing and video games?

 Why did you leave the Mass Effect franchise?

 I worked on the Mass Effect franchise for several years while living in Edmonton.
 But eventually I decided it would be better for me and my wife if we moved to Austin, Texas.
 Since the ME series was being developed in Edmonton, it wouldn’t have been feasible for me to continue on as lead writer.
 Instead, I transferred over to the Star Wars: The Old Republic team to work on it.
+I have since retired from BioWare to work on a variety of other gaming and non-gaming related projects.

 When does the next Darth Bane novel come out?